Medical & Public Health Microbiology Fellowship

 The clinical microbiology section of the Division of Laboratory and Genomic Medicine offers a postdoctoral fellowship in medical and public health microbiology.
 Graduates of the fellowship program are immediately eligible to sit for the American Board of Medical Microbiology (ABMM) examination and if successful, are qualified to direct Clinical Laboratory Improvement Amendments (CLIA)-certified clinical microbiology laboratories throughout the United States.

-During the second half of their junior year and throughout their senior year, fellows participate in the call rotation where they interact on a daily basis with clinical staff to approve testing, answer questions and solve problems related to patient care as it pertains to clinical microbiology.
-Finally, during two months of their senior year, in the “acting director rotation,” fellows take responsibility for direction and management of the clinical microbiology work.
+Finally, during two months of their senior year, in the “acting director rotation,” fellows take responsibility for direction and management of the clinical microbiology and molecular infectious disease laboratories.
 In addition to training in clinical microbiology, fellows interact on a regular basis with pathology residents and fellows in clinical chemistry, transfusion medicine and molecular diagnostics.
 Microbiology fellows also participate in a number of laboratory medicine conferences.
-The result is a broad training experience with knowledge in all areas of laboratory medicine.
+The result is a broad training experience with knowledge in several areas of laboratory medicine.

-Faculty
+Faculty and Trainees

 Associate Professor, Pathology & Immunology